Frequently asked questions.

 We bake year round!
 From May-end of October, you can find us every Saturday at the Iowa City Farmer’s Market from 7:30AM - noon.
 The market takes place in the Chauncey Swan Parking Garage at 405 E. Washington Street.

 In the off market season (November - April) we switch to selling through what we call our ‘home bakes’.
-For the weeks we are baking, ordering is offered Monday-Thursdays here on the website, with pick up from our home on the east side of Iowa City on Saturday mornings.
-For November and December, we do a Thanksgiving Bake and Holiday Bake.
+For the weeks we are baking, ordering is offered Monday-Wednesdays here on the website, with pick up from our home on the east side of Iowa City on Saturday mornings.
+We typically only bake once or twice a month in the colder seasons.
+You can check our winter bake schedule here on our website to see when our next bakes will be in the winter season.

 Gluten: